RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 #### Software design
 <!-- (Romain Thomas) -->

 The way you write your code will have a massive impact on how easy it is to maintain.
-During this course we will try to understand how to create maintainable, readable and reusable code.
-Using examples and exercises, we will see that creating high quality code is actually quite straightforward when you understand how to do it and what tools are there to make your life easier.
+During this course we will learn how to create maintainable, readable and reusable code.
+Using examples and exercises, we will see that creating high quality code is actually quite straightforward when you understand how to do it and what tools are available to make your life easier.